Readers of Fuck Calories will know:

-I hope to help folks understand eventually that energy in vs energy out is not the only thing that determines body composition — your body’s response to a given food also makes a huge difference.
-(I’ll be harping on this a lot in future, so consider this a warning shot across the bow.)
+Energy in vs. energy out is important.
+But it’s not the only thing that determines body composition.
+Your body’s response to a given food also makes a huge difference.

 Let me explain the concept of essential amino acids (EAAs).